CAD Design Software | Computer-Aided Design | Autodesk

-CAD (computer aided design) design is used in almost every industry, in projects as wide-ranging as landscape design, bridge construction (*), office building design, and movie animation (*).
-With 2D or 3D CAD programs, you can perform a variety of tasks: you can create a 3D model of a design, apply material and light effects, and document the design with dimensions and other annotations.
-With features like point clouds (*), you can add real-life context to your drawings to create a digital twin or recreate physical objects in your designs
+CAD (computer aided design) design is used in almost every industry, in projects as wide-ranging as landscape design (*), bridge construction, office building design and film animation (*) .
+With 2D or 3D CAD programs, you can perform a variety of tasks: you can create a 3D model of a design, apply material and light effects and document the design with dimensions and other annotations.
+With features such as point clouds (*), you can add real-life context to your drawings to create a digital twin or recreate physical objects in your designs.

 *All links point to the US site.

-CAD design is used by architects, construction managers, and engineers, and has replaced manual drafting.
-It helps users create designs in either 2D or 3D to visualize construction, and enables the development, modification, and optimization of the design process.
+CAD design is used by architects, construction managers and engineers and has replaced manual drafting.
+It helps users create designs in either 2D or 3D to visualise construction and enables the development, modification and optimisation of the design process.
 This helps designers make more accurate representations and modify them more easily to improve design quality.

-Building design is used from concept through completion by professionals working in architecture (US Site), construction, MEP engineering, and structural engineering, and by building owners, operators, and managers.
+Building design is used from concept through to completion by professionals working in architecture, construction, MEP engineering and structural engineering and by building owners, operators and managers.

-Infrastructure engineers and planners use CAD design tools to create intelligent 3D models (US Site) and engineering drawings for land development, transportation (US Site), utilities, water, and wastewater projects.
+Infrastructure engineers and planners use CAD design tools to create intelligent 3D models and engineering drawings for land development, transportation (US Site), utilities, water and wastewater projects.

-CAD design software is used by manufacturers and CAM professionals to machine, fabricate, 3D print (US Site), inspect, and fabricate better quality parts, faster.
+CAD design software is used by manufacturers and CAM professionals to machine, fabricate, 3D print, inspect and fabricate better quality parts, faster.

-Throughout the development cycle, from concept to manufacturing, CAD design software is used to create consumer products, industrial machinery, and building products and equipment.

 Stratford Festival